 - CIA-issued cleaned and pressed white chef's jacket embroidered with the student's name.
 The sleeves of the chef's jacket may be folded only to the wrist, except in cases where the practicality of the work being done requires otherwise.
-Chef's jacket should be put on last to ensure it is free from hair or contaminants. - White undershirts/t-shirts are required for all under chef's jackets-colors or logos are not permitted. - The breast pocket of the chef's jacket may only contain one clip-on pen, one clip-on thermometer, and notecards or a small notebook. - CIA-approved clean white neckerchief. - CIA-issued clean white chef's cap or toque.
-(Brewery-logo baseball cap)

-- CIA-issued cleaned and pressed apron.
+Chef's jacket should be put on last to ensure it is free from hair or contaminants. - White undershirts/t-shirts are required for all under chef's jackets-colors or logos are not permitted. - The breast pocket of the chef's jacket may only contain one clip-on pen, one clip-on thermometer, and notecards or a small notebook. - CIA-approved clean white neckerchief (optional) - CIA-issued clean white chef's cap or toque.
+(Brewery-logo baseball cap) - CIA-issued cleaned and pressed apron.
 (Culinary Science-black chalkstripe apron) - CIA-issued cleaned and pressed chef's checkered pants of proper fit, neither pegged nor cuffed.
 Pants must be hemmed above the natural heel and below the ankle.
 Bare ankles should not be visible when seated. - Black or white solid color socks that cover the ankle. - All students in culinary and baking classes must wear clean, polished, solid black, non-porous, sturdy work shoes that provide support to stand and work for long hours.
-They must have closed-back, non-slip black soles, and black laces (when applicable). - Given that leadership is among the CIA's core values, students can wear a maximum of two (2) approved pins representing their leadership activity, one on each side of the chef coat collar (unless requested to be removed by a production class chef) for the following engagements: - Veteran students are permitted to wear a CIAissued pin indicating their service branch alongside the American flag.
-This pin must be worn on the left front collar of the uniform. - Other organizational leadership positions that can be recognized with a pin include: - CIA-issued group leader pin - Student Government Association officer pin - Eta Sigma Delta member pin - Judiciary Board member pin - Resident assistant pin - Orientation leader pin - Campus tour guide pin - In Compliance with Health Code Sanitation Policy:
+They must have closed-back, non-slip black soles, and black laces (when applicable). - Given that leadership is among the CIA's core values, students can wear a maximum of two (2) approved pins representing their leadership activity, one on each side of the chef coat collar (unless requested to be removed by a production class chef) for the following engagements: - Veteran students are permitted to wear a CIA-issued pin indicating their service branch alongside the American flag.
+This pin must be worn on the left front collar of the uniform. - Other organizational leadership positions that can be recognized with a pin include: - CIA-issued group leader pin - Student Council officer pin and ServeSafe (students working with exposed food, clean equipment, utensils, linens, or unwrapped single-service and single-use articles):

+- Eta Sigma Delta member pin

+- Judiciary Board member pin

+- Resident assistant pin

+- Orientation leader pin

+- Campus tour guide pin

+In Compliance with Health Code Sanitation Policy